skip to content

 In This Section arrow_downward arrow_upward

-The Transition Council has finalized the proposed regulatory concepts, which have been sent to the ministry.
+The Transition Council has finalized the regulatory concept recommendations, which have been sent to the ministry.

 Proposed regulatory concepts moving ahead